ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

    \lambda =\lambda _{m} +\left(2e-\frac{1}{4} e^{3} \right)\sin \left(\lambda _{m} -\tilde{\omega }\right)+\frac{5}{4} e^{2} \sin 2\left(\lambda _{m} -\tilde{\omega }\right)+\frac{13}{12} e^{3} \sin 3\left(\lambda _{m} -\tilde{\omega }\right)

-where :math:`\lambda _{m}`  is the mean longitude of the Earth at the vernal equinox, :math:`e` is Earth’s eccentricity, and :math:`\tilde{\omega }` is the longitude of the perihelion relative to the moving vernal equinox.
+where :math:`\lambda _{m}`  is the mean longitude of the Earth at the vernal equinox, :math:`e` is Earth's eccentricity, and :math:`\tilde{\omega }` is the longitude of the perihelion relative to the moving vernal equinox.
 The mean longitude :math:`\lambda _{m}`  is